shanmu97/Accident-Safeguard/README.md

 - GSM modules can be external modems or embedded within equipment.
 - They rely on SIM cards for network communication.
 Unlike mobile phones, which have embedded processors, GSM modules serve as dedicated communication components.
 - They play a crucial role in enabling wireless communication across the globe.
+* #### Wire the GPS to your Arduino board as follows:
+  - VCC to 5V in Arduino
+  - TX to digital pin 6
+  - RX to digital pin 7
+  - GND to ground pin
 * #### Features of GSM Module:
   - Improved spectrum efficiency
   -	International roaming